ankitml/SimpleCloud/README.md

 * Stateless: no databases means no state.
 No state means no timeline inconsistencies.
 * No re-invented protocols: SimpleCloud uses well-developed protocols to ensure connection, filesystem watching and syncing.
 * Sync and stream: the user chooses, for each directory, how he wants to access it.
 SimpleCloud allows both syncing files from a client to a server or direct access to the server's storage.
+* Minimal server dependencies: all of the work is done on the client.
+The server is only expected to posess a user system and the ability to create a filesystem connection through either SMB or SSH.

 Current state: